 - Scope Mount and Scope– By now your mosin looks like a BA sniper rifle without the scope.
 It’s time to change that.
 You have a few scope and optic choices however the most common choice is the Aim Sports Long Eye Relief scope.
-It won”t break the bank, but will get the job done.
+It won’t break the bank but will get the job done.
 For the mount I recommend the Promag rail.
 It is without a doubt the most popular choice of those adding a scope to their Mosin Nagant.
 Now obviously you can spend a lot more on a scope.
-This will come down to personal preference, but keep in mind that a good Leupold scope on a Mosin wouldn’t be a waste as their accuracy is well known and a scope like that will only highlight it.
+This will come down to personal preference, but keep in mind that a good Leupold or Nikon scope on a Mosin will only highlight the accuracy the rifle is known for.

 - Re-crown the barrel– While not a must have if your rifle was made correctly and treated well during and after the war, I have read many reports of improvements in accuracy due to recrowning.
 The end of the barrel is the last piece of the gun the bullet comes in contact with before heading to your target.
 If the end is uneven (due to heavy wear or cutting from shortening the barrel), problems with the bullet being pushed to a particular side due to unevenly escaping gasses will be an issue.
 Without a lathe you will need a recrowning tool that can attach to a drill.